phoenixtreesky7/iders_dehazing/README.md

 IDeRS: Iterative Dehazing Method for Single Remote Sensing Image

-Long Xu, Dong Zhao, Yihua Yan, Jie Chen, Lingyu Duan
+Long Xu, Dong Zhao, Yihua Yan, Sam Kwong, Jie Chen, Lingyu Duan

 This work has been accepted by Information Sciences, 2019.
 If you have any interesting problems on our work, we sincerely welcome your valuable advises, and you can email us by: